osmosis-labs/awesome/README.md

-# awesome
+# Awesome Osmosis
 List of public resources, documents, and tools for Osmosis.
+This Awesome repo is also automatically published on the official [Osmosis Documentation site](https://docs.osmosis.zone/awesome/)

 ### Reading lists
 - [How to permissionlessly list tokens to Osmosis](./guides/token-listing.md)